Out About Scotland includes affiliate links. As an Amazon Associate I earn from qualifying purchases.

-Ben Ledi is an 879 metre mountain near the village of Callander in the Scottish Highlands.
-It is situated in the Trossachs, a mountainous region in the southern Highlands that’s famous for its expansive lochs which include Loch Katrine and Loch Lomond.
+Ben Ledi is an 879-metre mountain near the village of Callander in the Scottish Highlands.
+It is situated in the Trossachs, a mountainous region in the southern Highlands that’s famous for its beautiful lochs which include Loch Katrine and Loch Lomond.

 If you’re looking for a nice easy walk into the spectacular Trossachs National Park in the southern borders of the Highlands I reckon the meandering path that winds its way up Ben Ledi should be your first port of call.

 The Trossachs are a favourite hiking area for visitors and locals alike due to the fact there are so many well-maintained paths that run through the area alongside the myriad lochs that cover this part of Scotland.

 There are two main entry points into the national park if you visit from the south which are the A82 from Glasgow and the A84 from Stirling, but it’s the latter that will take you to the foot of Ben Ledi.

 From the pretty country village of Callander you’ll find the scenery abruptly changes into a mix of tumultuous rocky peaks and heavily wooded hills, with an occasional sighting of the watery expanse of one of the Trossachs many lochs on either side of the main road.